 When you plan a trip to another country, you usually take all the precautions to be as prepared as you can be.
 This is even more important when you travel to Japan, as you will probably be facing the language barrier.
 Try to explain to a local, who doesn’t speak English, that you only have a credit card, and you don’t know where to make a withdrawal.
-To avoid this, you should be prepared by knowing in advance the payment options you have in Japan.
+To avoid this, you should know in advance the payment options you have in Japan.

 The preferred payment option in Japan is cash, as Japan is still considered a cash-based country.
 Credit or debit cards are also accepted, but not everywhere.
 A good alternative for small daily expenses consists of using prepaid IC cards, which can be recharged as needed.